Public Service FAQs

 Students keep track of their volunteer hours on a student time log form and are encouraged to log all hours by the end of each semester.

 What happens when I complete my public service hours?

 Students who fulfill Northwestern Law's public service hourly goal, after submitting the appropriate documentation, are honored at the public service luncheon during graduation week and receive recognition at graduation.
 Your name will be highlighted in the graduation bulletin, and you will receive gold and purple honor cords and tassels to wear at the graduation ceremony.

-If you have any further questions, please contact the Public Service Coordinator Maureen Stratton.
+If you have any further questions, please contact the Public Service Program Director Maureen Stratton.